justindeng21/GoogleConsentModeUCP/README.md

 ![alt text](https://github.com/justindeng21/GoogleConsentModeUCP/blob/main/images/AddingNewTag.png?raw=true)

-3. (Optional) Enable URL passthrough.

-4. (Optional) Enable Debug mode.

-5. Configure the GTM container with the Company ID that has been assigned to your account.
+3. Configure the GTM container with the Company ID that has been assigned to your account.

+4. (Optional) Enable URL passthrough.

+5. (Optional) Enable Debug mode.

+6. Ensure that the option to enable Advanced Google consent mode is checked.

-6. Configure the Default consent state.
-This is the default state of the Google Consent types before a consent update is sent by UCP.
+7. Configure the Default consent state for each consent type (ad_storage, ad_personalization, ad_user_data, and analytics_storage).
+This is the default state of the consent types if the end user has not provided consent.

-7. Configure the regions where you would like to enabled Advanced Google Consent Mode.
+8. Configure the regions where you would like to enabled Advanced Google Consent Mode.

 ![alt text](https://github.com/justindeng21/GoogleConsentModeUCP/blob/main/images/AdvancedConsentMode.png?raw=true)

-8. Add the "Consent Initialization - All Pages" trigger to the tag.
+9. Add the "Consent Initialization - All Pages" trigger to the tag.

     *Relevant Documentation:

         - https://support.google.com/google-ads/answer/10000067?hl=en

 ### Basic Google Consent Mode